 Because not long ago some bridges had a wheelchair lift.
 But this turned out not to work, so the municipality decided to remove the lifts.

-On the municipal website of Venice (Comune di Venezia) there are city maps to download where you can find the major points (with the vaporretto) to cross the Grand Canal.
+On the Venezia Unica website there are city maps to download where you can find the major points (with the vaporretto) to cross the Grand Canal.
 On their site you can also download routes where you can get with your wheelchair and attractions for people with disabilities.
 Check out these wheelchair routes and sights >

 On the St. Mark's Square and in the railway station of Venice (Santa Lucia) is a tourist office especially for people with disabilities (open between 7:00 am and 21:00 pm).
 At these service offices you can obtain special city routes, which shows what is wheelchair accessible.
 There are about 12 different routes you can take.